apollographql/apollo-server/docs/source/essentials/server.md

 });
 ```

-When adding Apollo Server to an existing server, it's necessary to indicate, relative where to activate the middleware relative to other middlewares already in the app.
+When adding Apollo Server to an existing server, it's necessary to indicate where to activate the middleware relative to other middlewares already in the app.
 To do this, add the following line along with your other middleware, preferably before any of the others:

 ```js
 server.applyMiddleware();